eseidel/lolsim/README.md

 - Add more passives, abilities, masteries, runes, etc.
 - Convert to integer math (ticks, etc.) to avoid double precision errors.
 - Implement in-combat/out-of-combat (more champs would die to darius and twitch dots).
+- Make round_robin spit out json and be able to compare lists.

 ## Passives missing affecting the lvl 1 round_robin sort.
 - Aatrox passive (complicated, likely requires bloodthirst to be useful)